randybias/cloudscaling.com/blog/cloud-computing/_posts/2011-08-31-the-evolution-of-it-towards-cloud-computing-vmworld.markdown

 I've talked about this idea many times and it's been picked up and echoed by many in the mainstream media.
 The idea is this:

-<blockquote>Cloud computing is a new paradigm for IT that displaces the current dominant paradigm, enterprise computing.
+Cloud computing is a new paradigm for IT that displaces the current dominant paradigm, enterprise computing.
 This is in the same way that enterprise computing (or "client/server") displaced mainframe computing as the dominant paradigm.</blockquote>

 This is a powerful and important idea to understand and internalize.
 It sets some of the common misconceptions about cloud on their head such as it being about [virtualization](http://www.zdnet.com/blog/virtualization/virtualization-isnt-cloud-computing/2182) (incorrect), [outsourcing](http://cloudscaling.com/blog/cloud-computing/the-cloud-is-not-outsourcing) (incorrect), or business models like "pay-as-you-go" (incorrect).